 Joshua takes over in the late rounds, Parker is still awkward and light on his feet, but Joshua seems the technically superior fighter, as his jab is key in the fight, Joshua lands a great right uppercut in round 11, Parker takes it well.

 The general concensus is that Anthony Joshua has won the fight, Joseph Parker and his team don't seem to think they've won, almost all if not all opinions amongst broadcasters and scoring fans, are that Joshua has won, some think it is close, some think it is quite a wide margin, and a comfortable win, but the verdict seems predictable.

-The decision is announced, and Michael Buffer reveals that all three judges score Joshua a winner by very wide margins, two, by 8 points, the other by 10, almost all unofficial scorers think the scores are too wide, but nonetheless, Joshua wins by landslide margins on all the cards, wins the fight via unanimous decision, goes 12 rounds for the first time in his career, defends his titles, and wins a new title, also.
+Michael Buffer reveals that all three judges score Joshua a winner by very wide margins, two, by 8 points, the other by 10, almost all unofficial scorers think the scores are too wide, but nonetheless, Joshua wins by landslide margins, wins the fight via UD, goes 12 rounds for the first time in his career, defends his titles, and wins a new title, also.